YousefElbrolosy/ChessGame/README.md

 configuration.
 Assume that the first turn is always on the white player.

-visualizeBoard:: Board->String <br />
-The function takes as input a board and returns a visual representation of the board in a string.
-Black pieces are suffixed with ’B’ and white pieces are suffixed with ’W’.

 isLegal:: Piece -> Board -> Location -> Bool <br />
 The function takes as input a piece, a board, and a location.
 It returns True if